developer-onizuka/serviceMesh/README.md

 - multiple cluster       (2 Clusters)
 - multiple network       (3 Networks)
 - multiple control plane (2 Controle Planes)
-- multiple mesh          (3 Meshes if VirtualMachine has an independent CA rather than Cluster1 and2.)
+- multiple mesh          (2 Meshes, But 3 Meshes if VirtualMachine has an independent CA rather than Cluster1 and2.)
 ```
                                       mTLS between Istio proxies with TLS pass-through
                                     +=======================================================+========================================+